banner-yokoyama-taikan-spring-autumn

 For centuries, hanging scrolls -known as kakejiku- have been an essential part of Japanese interior culture.
 Displayed in a tokonoma alcove, a scroll reflects the season, an occasion, or a thoughtful message drawn from history or Zen philosophy.
 It gently invites us to pause and appreciate the changing seasons, the passage of time, and the company we share.

-At JIKU WORKS, each hanging scroll is handcrafted in Japan using traditional mounting techniques refined over the years.
-Skilled craftsmen carefully assemble the artwork with selected fabrics and backing papers, creating a balanced composition that quietly supports the artwork and enhances its beauty and meaning.
+At JIKU WORKS, each hanging scroll is handcrafted in Japan by a family of artisans, using traditional mounting techniques refined over decades.
+Each piece is thoughtfully composed to create a refined presentation that supports the artwork and brings out its full beauty and meaning.

 Hanging scrolls can be rolled and stored, making them easy to replace according to the season or occasion, allowing a room to reflect the mood of the moment.